OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 position: 1
 ---

-If you're looking to run an Octopus Deploy Windows container, please refer to the [Octopus Deploy Server Container Windows](/docs/installation/octopus-in-container/octopus-server-container-windows.md) documentation.
+If you want to run an Octopus Deploy Windows container, please refer to the [Octopus Deploy Server Container Windows](/docs/installation/octopus-in-container/octopus-server-container-windows.md) documentation.

 Running the Octopus Deploy Server inside a container provides a simple way to set up an Octopus Deploy instance.
 Upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.